There's not many of them about

 The Irish water spaniel – an undoubted talent

-- The Irish water spaniel comes in just one colour — rich, dark liver.
+- The breed comes in just one colour — rich, dark liver.

-- This is the biggest of the spaniels: the breed standard requires a height of 21in to 23in for dogs, slightly less for bitches.
+- It is the biggest of the spaniels: the breed standard requires a height of 21in to 23in for dogs, slightly less for bitches.

-- The Irish water spaniel’s most distinctive feature is its curly coat; this has a natural oiliness and needs frequent grooming if it is not to become matted.
+- Its most distinctive feature is its curly coat; this has a natural oiliness and needs frequent grooming or it will become matted.

 - The face has short hairs, but on the top of the head there is always a foppish topknot that helps give the breed its comic character.